damian-pastorini/reldens-docs/contents-creation.md

 ---

-### 4 - Generating and importing data through the admin panel
+### 4 - Generating and importing maps through the admin panel

 To get your game up and running at this point you need a [RoomScene](entities/rooms.md).